Porges/ways-to-play/src/games/balik-satu/index.md

 <span lang="jav-Latn">metu</span>, they win one stake from it.
 If a player wins
 with <span lang="jav-Latn">rabas</span>, they win the entire remaining pot.</dd>
 <dt><span lang="jav-Latn">toh bajaran</span> (betting on <span lang="jav-Latn">bak</span>s?)</dt>
-<dd>This method is very similar to <Noun lang="ms">Balik Satu</Noun>.
+<dd>This method is very similar to <span class="noun" lang="ms">Balik Satu</span>.
 The winner scores according to the following scheme:
 <ol>
 <li>1 for <span lang="jav-Latn">metu</span>; 2 for <span lang="jav-Latn">metu</span> with a red card, or <span lang="jav-Latn">rabas</span>; or 3 for <span lang="jav-Latn">rabas</span> with a red card,</li>
 <li>an additional 1 for each <span lang="jav-Latn">bak</span> or 2 for each red <span lang="jav-Latn">bak</span> in their hand,</li>